Bi-Lagrangian structures and Teichm\"uller theory: Introduction

-Delaying for the moment sections \ref{sec:TeichmullerBackground} and \ref{sec:TeichmullerApplications} on Teichmüller theory, in the final section (section \ref{sec:HyperKahler}) we push further the study of the complexification of a real-analytic Kähler manifold.
-We construct a natural almost hyper-Hermitian structure, relying on the complex bi-Lagrangian structure studied in section \ref{sec:BiLagrangianComplexification}.
-Hyper-Hermitian structures are the quaternionic analog of Hermitian structures, and they are called hyper-Kähler when integrable.
-The Calabi metric \cite{MR543218} in $\upT^* \CP^n$ (previously discovered by Eguchi-Hanson \cite{MR540896} for $n=1$) was the first nontrivial example of a hyper-Kähler structure on a noncompact manifold.
-Around the year 2000, Feix \cite{FeixThesis} and Kaledin \cite{MR1815021} independently proved that, more generally, there is a canonical hyper-Kähler structure in the cotangent bundle of any real-analytic Kähler manifold, although it is typically only defined in a neighborhood of the zero section.
-This hyper-Kähler structure can be naturally transported from the cotangent bundle to the complexification, although the resulting hyper-Kähler structure has never been properly characterized (cf. \autoref{qu:FKComp}).
-We were initially hoping to recover the Feix-Kaledin hyper-Kähler structure in a more tangible way with our construction, but soon realized that our almost hyper-Hermitian structure is different as it is typically not integrable, even though it satisfies every other sensible requirement that one can ask of a ``hyper-Kähler extension'' of the Kähler structure (\autoref{thm:MainThmHK}).
-It is nevertheless an interesting alternative; we show for instance that it is part of a richer \emph{biquaternionic structure}, inducing in particular an almost para-quaternionic and para-hyper-Hermitian structure (\autoref{thm:BiQuaternionicHermitian} and \autoref{cor:ParaHH}).
-We conclude by working out the example of $\CP^1$ in detail.
+Delaying for the moment sections \ref{sec:TeichmullerBackground} and \ref{sec:TeichmullerApplications} on Teichmüller theory, in the final section \ref{sec:HyperKahler} we push further the study of the complexification of a Kähler manifold, constructing a natural almost hyper-Hermitian structure.
+This is the quaternionic analog of a Hermitian structure, and is called hyper-Kähler when integrable.
+The Calabi metric \cite{MR543218} in $\upT^* \CP^n$, previously discovered by Eguchi-Hanson \cite{MR540896} for $n=1$, was the first nontrivial example of a hyper-Kähler structure on a noncompact manifold.
+Feix \cite{FeixThesis} and Kaledin \cite{MR1815021} independently proved that, more generally, there is a canonical hyper-Kähler structure in the cotangent bundle of any Kähler manifold, though typically only defined in a neighborhood of the zero section.
+It can be transported from the cotangent bundle to the complexification, although the resulting hyper-Kähler structure has never been properly characterized (\autoref{qu:FKComp}).
+We were initially hoping to recover Feix-Kaledin in a more tangible way with our construction, but soon realized that our almost hyper-Hermitian structure is typically not integrable.
+On the other hand, it is parallel and satisfies all the other sensible requirements for a hyper-Kähler extension of in the complexification (\autoref{thm:MainThmHK}).
+Moreover it is part of a \emph{biquaternionic structure} (\autoref{thm:BiQuaternionicHermitian} and \autoref{cor:ParaHH}).